 Anthony D. Smith surveys the historiographical treatment of this topical subject in this month's Reading History.

-Elisabeth Darby and Nicola Smith look at the impact of the death of Victoria's consort.
+Elisabeth Darby and Nicola Smith look at the impact of the death and funeral of Prince Albert, on both Queen Victoria and the nation.